 For your safety, we ask that all humans exit the vehicle while it is being loaded.

 Yes.
-Enter at our North Entrance and you will find three bins at our lower driveway under the sign reading "Household Compost Drop Off."
-Two bins receive food waste and one bin contains a soil blend you can use as a cover material to control moisture and odor.
+Enter at our North Entrance and you will find three bins under the sign reading "Household Compost Drop Off."
+Two bins receive food waste and one bin contains a soil blend you can use as a cover material to help control moisture and odor.
 Please deposit your food waste and then sprinkle a scoop of the cover material on top (pro trip: dust your compost bucket with cover material, like flouring a cake pan, to absorb odors and moisture).
 We encourage the use of reusable buckets for your compost.
 We do not accept the green home compost container liner bags.

-We accept all kitchen scraps including: meat and bones, unbleached coffee filters and tea bags.
+We accept all kitchen scraps including: meat and bones, dairy, fish, unbleached coffee filters and tea bags.

 Yes.
 We also take brush, tree limbs, and stumps, which we use for hügelkultur-inspired land building on our site.

 Please call ahead to make arrangements to drop off your yard waste: 802-839-6014

 Use our handy coverage calculator to determine how much Manure Compost or Compost Plus you need to amend a bed or how much Perennial Blend you need to fill a raised bed.